 Did you participate in extracurricular activities (athletics, student government, student clubs, volunteer activities, etc.)?
 How did your participation in such activities influence your undergraduate experience?

-Ashley, do you have any final recommendations for future students interested in anthropology at UB?
+Caitlin, do you have any final recommendations for future students interested in anthropology at UB?